 For the same reason, there can be no apostolic succession today.
 Even when the apostles were alive they did not arrange for apostles to succeed them.
 In every case in Scripture in which an apostle was chosen, he was chosen directly by the Lord.
 In addition, the Lord saw fit to record how Paul spelled out the qualifications for the selection of church elders (1 Timothy 3:1-7; Titus 1:5-9).
 If He intended for there to be successor apostles, who would be superior in authority to church elders, He may very well have had their qualifications recorded, as well; but He did not.

-Jesus Himself being the corner stone, 21. in whom the whole building, being
+Christ Jesus Himself being the corner stone, 21. in whom the whole building, being fitted together, is

 ~ Ephesians 2:19-22 ~